Partial Excitation in Parameter Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{arameter} learning problems arise from system identification \cite{Ljung1983,pillonetto2022regularized}, adaptive control \cite{boyd1983parameter,Kreisselmeier1990}, adaptive filtering and prediction \cite{Goodwin2009}, nonlinear output regulation \cite{wang2024nonparametric}, active traffic management \cite{su2020neuro} and fault detection in health management \cite{che2023opportunities,wang2025nonparametric,che2023battery}.
-For example, parameter learning plays an important role in monitoring the health of Lithium-ion batteries as illustrated in \cite{qian2024fully,che2023opportunities}, with the estimation of temperature parameters significantly improving the accuracy of battery health monitoring, as demonstrated in \cite{che2023battery}.
-In addition, \cite{su2020neuro} effectively integrated parameter learning and model-based design using neural networks and policy iteration for active traffic management.
-The dynamical systems considered in parameter learning problems are often described by linear regression models \cite{Chen1991}, that express the parametrization of measured output signals using regressor vectors, unknown parameters, and measurement noise.
-The goal of the parameter learning problems is to learn dynamic models from the measured data \cite{pillonetto2022regularized,Farrell2006}.
-In this context, persistent excitation (PE) plays a crucial role in ensuring accurate model learning and stable system performance \cite{narendra1987persistent,anderson1985adaptive}, including its application to the increasingly popular field of machine learning \cite{jiang2012computational}.
-However, as authors in \cite{anderson1985adaptive, hsu1987bursting} demonstrated that, even in the absence of disturbances, adaptive systems are susceptible to the bursting phenomena with or without $\sigma$-modification, when the systems fail to meet the PE condition.
-In fact, it is well known that the PE condition described in \cite{Ioannou2012} is sufficient but not necessary for the convergence of parameter learning errors.
-As a result, several efforts have been made over the years, for example in \cite{adetola2008finite,Chowdhary2013,Kamalapurkar2017,Pan2018,Praly2017,Barabanov2017,Bruce2021,Bin2022,Wang2020,Aranovskiy2023,Aranovskiy2017,Bittanti1990,Marino2022,Tomei2023,Uzeda2024,Tomei2025}, to relax the PE condition.
+\IEEEPARstart{P}{arameter} learning problems arise from system identification \cite{Ljung1983,pillonetto2022regularized}, adaptive control \cite{boyd1983parameter,Kreisselmeier1990}, adaptive filtering and prediction \cite{Goodwin2009}, nonlinear output regulation \cite{wang2024nonparametric,wang2025nonparametric}, active traffic management \cite{su2020neuro} and battery health management \cite{che2023opportunities,che2023battery}.
+For example, parameter learning plays an important role in monitoring the health of Lithium-ion batteries as illustrated in \cite{qian2024fully,che2023battery}, where the estimation of temperature parameters significantly improves the accuracy of battery health monitoring.
+In addition, the authors in \cite{su2020neuro} effectively integrated parameter learning and model-based design using neural networks and policy iteration for active traffic management.
+The dynamical systems considered in parameter learning problems are often described by linear regression models \cite{Chen1991}, which express the measured output signals using regressor vectors, unknown parameters, and measurement noise.
+The goal of parameter learning problems is to learn dynamic models from measured data \cite{pillonetto2022regularized,Farrell2006}.
+In such context, persistent excitation (PE) condition plays a crucial role in ensuring accurate model learning and stable system performance \cite{narendra1987persistent,Ioannou2012}. {As the authors in \cite{anderson1985adaptive, hsu1987bursting} demonstrated, adaptive systems can exhibit bursting phenomena with or without $\sigma$-modification, in the absence of the PE condition.} Nevertheless, it is well known that the PE condition is sufficient but not necessary for the convergence of parameter learning errors.
+As a result, several efforts have been made to relax the PE condition.